perliedman/ocad2geojson/README.md

 * _OCAD to Mapbox GL style_, to get the styling (colors, line widths, etc.) into something you can use with other tools

+OCAD version 10, 11 and 12 files are mostly supported.

 ## Usage

 ```js